Screen Cultures

 SCRE 10000 FLEFF (Finger Lakes Environmental Film Festival) Immersion (LA)

 This course provides an experiential opportunity to explore the annual Finger Lakes Environmental Film Festival (FLEFF) within an interdisciplinary academic framework.
 The course introduces the histories, theories and practices of festivals, providing multiple routes by which to explore and engage this particular festival in person and to reflect on this experience.
-May be repeated for a total of (S,Y)
+May be repeated for a total of 4 credits.
+(S,Y)

 1 Credit